yangshuothtf/corpus_relation_classification/README.md

 # Label types
 There are 9 relations in this corpus, organized in 3 groups.

-## Group 1 - these relations are usually between "gene" and "disease"
+## Group 1 - relations usually between "gene" and "disease"

 Label 1 - "is associated with"